How to obtain process control data

 Although most business cases and arguments to make use of PAT are related to efficiency wins and lowering of risks,

-PAT provides specifically for complex processes and products a unique way to improve precision of the manufacturing process.
+PAT provides specifically for complex processes and products a unique way to improve the precision of the manufacturing process.

 - reduce production cycling time